 High School Dual Enrollment

-The College’s High School Dual Enrollment Pilot Program gives students the opportunity to earn college credits while they’re still in high school at a fraction of the cost of standard tuition rates.
-Interested high school juniors and seniors are invited to apply, and participants are selected based on demonstrated academic ability and motivation.
-Accepted high school juniors can take up to nine credits while seniors can take up to 12 credits at the special tuition rate.
+The College’s Dual Enrollment Pilot Program provides eligible high school students the opportunity to earn college credits while they’re still in high school at a fraction of the standard tuition rates.
+Interested high school students are invited to apply and participants are selected based on demonstrated academic ability and motivation.
+Accepted high school students can take a maximum of 21 credits at the Dual Enrollment discounted price.*

 Transfer credits to the College or a four-year school

-The credits you earn through the Dual Enrollment program can be transferred directly into one of the College’s associate degree programs.
+Students who have the opportunity to earn credits through the Dual Enrollment program can apply the earned credits directly into one of the College’s associate degree programs.
 The College offers more than 60 degree programs and has transfer agreements with more than 40 colleges and universities.
 Transferring after earning your associate degree is easy and many four-year schools offer scholarships to Delaware County Community College students.
-You may also transfer the credits you earn in the Dual Enrollment program directly to a four-year school, putting you even closer to earning your bachelor’s degree.
+You may also transfer the credits you earn in the Dual Enrollment program directly to a four-year school, putting you even closer to earning your bachelor’s degree**.

 Save hundreds of dollars on tuition costs